lherrera001/developer-website/STYLE_GUIDE.md

 ### Relics

-If you need videos or code samples or clarification from other teams within New Relic start to consider who can assist you and reach out to them.
+If you need videos or code samples or clarification from other teams within Simplify start to consider who can assist you and reach out to them.

 ### Non-Relics

-If you need videos or code samples or clarification from other teams within New Relic file a [Github issue](https://github.com/newrelic/developer-website/issues/new/choose) so The Developer Experience team can assist you.
+If you need videos or code samples or clarification from other teams within Simplify file a [Github issue](https://github.com/newrelic/developer-website/issues/new/choose) so The Developer Experience team can assist you.

 ## Write drafts and get feedback